What To Eat in Vietnam: Bahn Mi, Phở, And Beyond

 How Much It Costs: A refreshing cup of nước mía typically costs between 10,000 and 20,000 VND (about $0.40 to $0.85), making it an affordable treat for anyone looking to cool down.

-What to Pair It With: For the ultimate refreshment experience, enjoy your sugarcane juice with some fresh spring rolls or a spicy bánh xèo (Vietnamese pancakes).
-The sweet juice pairs perfectly with savory snacks.
+What to Pair It With: For the ultimate refreshment experience, enjoy your sugarcane juice with some fresh spring rolls or a spicy bánh xèo (Vietnamese pancake).
+The sweet juice pairs perfectly with savoury snacks.

 5. Trà Đá: The Iced Tea Essential